Signal & Form

 6. Zapier Free Tier

-What you get: 5 single-step automations (called Zaps) with 100 tasks per month.
-This is enough to automate a handful of simple workflows: new form submission creates a CRM entry, new email triggers a Slack notification, or new calendar event sends a reminder.
+What you get: unlimited Zaps with 100 tasks per month.
+Each Zap on the free tier is limited to a single trigger and action, but that is enough to automate a handful of simple workflows: new form submission creates a CRM entry, new email triggers a Slack notification, or new calendar event sends a reminder.

 Limitations: single-step only (no multi-step workflows), 100 tasks per month is very low for active businesses, and the 5-minute polling interval means automations are not instant.
 You will outgrow this quickly.

 Upgrade when: you need multi-step workflows or higher task volumes.
-Zapier Starter is $29.99 USD/month for 750 tasks.
+Zapier Professional is $19.99 USD/month for 750 tasks.

 7. Otter.ai Free Tier